YousefKhaled0/Command-line-interpreter/README.md

 # Command-line-interpreter
-A java project that simulates the terminal in Ubuntu Linux.
+A Java project that simulates the terminal in Ubuntu Linux.

 It was made as a team assignment for operating systems-I course at FCI-CU.